Contact us for a no obligation consultation and let us support you.

 dealing directly with HMRC as your tax agent.

-With HMRC constantly shutting down loopholes by changing legislation, individuals and businesses across the UK who sought tax advantages through schemes disclosable under DOTAS (Disclosure of Tax Avoidance Schemes) or similar strategies are receiving HMRC Enquiry letters or Advance Payment Notices.
+With HMRC constantly shutting down loopholes by changing legislation, individuals and businesses across the UK who sought tax advantages through schemes disclosable under DOTAS (Disclosure of Tax Avoidance Schemes) or similar strategies are receiving HMRC Enquiry letters or Accelerated Payment Notices.

 If you’re going through an enquiry or investigation you can feel alone, drowning in paperwork, and at a complete loss.
 Be assured that there are ways to deal with HMRC.